schollz/norns.online/README.md

 - open the *norns.online* script
 - press K3. open browser to `norns.online/<yourname>`. if this is the first time running, wait for the `mpv` and `ffmpeg` programs to be installed (~300 MB).
 - use norns normally, your norns will stay online in the background.
+- press K2 to change name, or K1+K2 to update

 ### norns↔norns audio sharing